Health Systems Research Initiative

 - training and support for a project manager.

 Costs will be shared equally between the four funders.

 Please refer to the Medical Research Council website for further costs information.

-Research should be based in low- or middle-income countries.
-Research groups based either in the countries where the studies will take place or in the UK are eligible to apply.
+Principal investigators must be employed by an eligible institution either in a low- or middle-income country or in the UK.
 If the principal investigator is based in the UK, there must be clear partnership with, and scientific leadership from, co-investigators based in the countries where the project will take place.

 Please refer to the Medical Research Council website for more information on the eligibility criteria.

 Applications should be submitted to and will be processed by the Medical Research Council on behalf of the four partner agencies.
 Please refer to the Medical Research Council website for more information on the application process.

 Focused projects usually up to 3 years’ duration with a maximum of 5 years’ duration.
 There are no set budget limits; small and larger-scale projects are invited.
 As a guide, applicants should note that approximately £4m is available for Research grants under this call, and the funders would like to fund 5-10 projects.
 Value for money is an important part of the assessment criteria.

 With a duration of 12-18 months and a maximum budget of £100k each.
 The purpose of a Development grant is to conduct preliminary studies needed before a Research grant proposal can be designed.

 Recipients of Development grants will not automatically progress to full-scale research projects after their Development grant has ended.
 They will be expected to apply for a full-scale research project in open competition.